MarsonerLaura/PuzzleHunt/README.md

  <br>

  >  <div align="center">
- > At the beginning of the development process each of the teammembers had to sketch out and detail 3 potential features for the game.
+ > During the initial stages of development, each member of the team was tasked with brainstorming and designing three potential features for the game.
+This allowed for a diverse range of ideas to be generated and ensured that the best ideas were selected for implementation.
  > </div>

  > <details>
  >  <summary>My Contributions</summary>
  >  <br>
  >  <div align="center">
- >  One of the first ideas was to create Eventbased Puzzles.
-For example at valentines day or at christmas special puzzles are possible to get but only for a short duration of 1 or 2 weeks.
-The image below shows the first sketch of the idea and the pages.
+ >  One of the initial concepts was to introduce event-based puzzles.
+For instance, during holidays like Valentine's Day or Christmas, players can acquire special puzzles for a limited period of one or two weeks.
+Below, you can see the first sketch of this idea and the accompanying pages.
  >  <img src="https://user-images.githubusercontent.com/104200268/229362847-0351d3a5-9396-421b-81bf-f4edf67b0354.png" width="90%" height="auto">
  >  </div>
  >  <br>
  >  <div align="center">
- >  This picture shows the idea of Eventbased Puzzles after polishing it.
+ >  The image below showcases the refined concept of Eventbased Puzzles after it was further developed and polished.
  >  <img src="https://user-images.githubusercontent.com/104200268/229362853-41b7f7eb-fd15-40db-954a-2fb1e0cb2c9c.png" width="90%" height="auto">
  >  </div>
  >  <br>
  >  <div align="center">
- >  Another idea was to let the current weather influence the type of Puzzle-Pieces that are spawned.
-This shows the initial sketch of the different weather types.
+ >  This is the initial sketch of the feature that allows the current weather to influence the type of puzzle pieces that are spawned.
+It includes the different weather types and how they affect the puzzle pieces.
  >  <img src="https://user-images.githubusercontent.com/104200268/229362856-9665ad66-43e2-4645-958b-6dc8d980cb98.png" width="90%" height="auto">
  >  </div>
  >  <br>
  >  <div align="center">
- >  This image shows the polished sketch of Weatherbased Puzzle-Piece spawning.
+ >  The following image depicts the polished concept for Weather-based Puzzle-Piece Spawning.
  >  <img src="https://user-images.githubusercontent.com/104200268/229362859-8a2d2c92-5919-42c7-9069-8bd7c64ccad8.png" width="90%" height="auto">
  >  </div>
  >  <br>
  >  <div align="center">
- >  This picture shows the initial sketch of Puzzle-Pieces Shops where players can buy or exchange Puzzle-Pieces.
+ >  In this image, you can see the first draft of the Puzzle-Piece Shops idea, where players can purchase their Puzzle-Pieces.
  >  <img src="https://user-images.githubusercontent.com/104200268/229362863-7bb368e2-4b34-4a97-abf0-ceb01ada85f0.png" width="90%" height="auto">
  >  </div>
  >  <br>
  >  <div align="center">
- >  This image shows the polished sketch of the Puzzle-Pieces Shop.
+ >  The following image depicts a more refined version of the Puzzle-Pieces Shop concept, where players can browse and purchase Puzzle-Pieces.
  >  <img src="https://user-images.githubusercontent.com/104200268/229362867-7839888e-246f-43d1-aeeb-557613c48a37.png" width="90%" height="auto">
  >  </div>
  > </details>